A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 Merit increase example

 To keep a merit increase within budget and the position’s salary range, HR leaders can collaborate with compensation managers to build a merit matrix: an easy-to-read grid that displays accurate calculations and competitive salary increases.
+This can inform and clarify options during a salary review.

 Here’s how to create a merit increase process that benefits both your team and your organization.